-

 Flooring projects are a fantastic way to change the vibe of an entire room.
 Dark wood can give a dramatic look, while marble tiles can give a cleaner, more modern look.
 Today, there are so many different flooring options that suit any style of the room, as well as any environmental needs.

 Likewise, OSB flooring can make installation much easier.
 There are a few steps to prepare your OSB for installation.
-The boards should be planed first to ensure that the bottom lays flat.
+The boards should be planned first to ensure that the bottom lies flat.
 Next, cut the tongue-and-groove joints so that the boards fit together perfectly.
 The final step before installation is to sand the planks, especially the sides, to ensure the planks fit together without imperfections.
 At this point, your OSB is ready to be laid on the ground.
 Staples or flooring nails can be placed in the groove of the subfloor before joining the next plank.
 Be sure to measure as you approach walls and obstacles.
 If you need to finish a row with a trimmed board, use a table saw with a sturdy fence to ensure a straight cut.

 What is OSB wood used for?

-- Used as flooring materials
+- Used as a flooring material

 - Used as Wall Materials